Todd Gilliland: Early career

-2015–2017: First ARCA win and K&N West championships
+ARCA (2015–2017)

+ARCA Menards Series (2015)

 On May 17, two days after his fifteenth birthday, Gilliland became the youngest driver to compete in the ARCA Racing Series when he made his debut at Toledo Speedway with Venturini Motorsports.
 After leading the race weekend's practice session and qualifying fifth, he held off Tom Hessert and Josh Williams to win, becoming the youngest winner in ARCA series history.

+ARCA Menards Series East (2018)

+Gilliland started the 2018 season by holding off Harrison Burton to win the K&N Pro Series East season opener at New Smyrna Speedway, leading the most laps and winning on a last lap pass.
+He also won the second K&N East race of the season, triumphing at Bristol Motor Speedway for his twentieth overall win in K&N Pro Series competition, also having won races in the NASCAR K&N Pro Series West.

+ARCA Menards Series West (2015–2017)

+2015

-On November 12, Gilliland ran his first race in the K&N Pro Series West for Frontline Enterprises and Bill McAnally Racing at Phoenix International Raceway, taking the lead with five laps to go after J. J. Haley's tire went down and defeated William Byron on the green–white–checker finish to win.
+On November 12, 2015, Gilliland ran his first race in the K&N Pro Series West for Frontline Enterprises and Bill McAnally Racing at Phoenix International Raceway, taking the lead with five laps to go after J. J. Haley's tire went down and defeated William Byron on the green–white–checker finish to win.
 The win made Gilliland the youngest race winner in track history.
-In postrace inspection, Gilliland's car was found to have the lubrication oil reservoir tank cover bolted improperly.
+In post-race inspection, Gilliland's car was found to have the lubrication oil reservoir tank cover bolted improperly.
 As a result, his team received a P5 penalty (the second-worst in NASCAR) and was docked thirty points, although Gilliland was allowed to keep the victory.
 On January 29, 2016, Gilliland joined Kyle Busch Motorsports' Super Late Model team.